Right-Sizing the Workforce for a New Reality

 Now, more than ever, HR leaders need the right people data so that they can quantify where the organization sits in terms of skills, roles, and operational requirements.
 It may seem counterintuitive, but a precise understanding of cost constraints and talent capacity can actually lead to more creative thinking.

-Below are some specific best practices that we are seeing emerge as organizations move out of the reactive phase of the crisis (for a full definition of the three phases of crisis management–React, Respond, and Recover–read this earlier post).
+Below are some specific best practices that we are seeing emerge as organizations move out of the reactive phase of the crisis.
 These best practices have been woven into a series of steps that organizations typically follow in the workforce planning process:

 Step 1: Determine the business impacts